 From its 69,000 volumes in 1973 when Northwestern School of Law of Lewis & Clark College gained full accreditation from the American Bar Association and American Association of Law Schools, the Law Library has grown to over 500,000 volumes, the largest law library in Oregon.

 There have been four Law Librarians in Northwestern’s history.
 Jacquelyn Jurkins served as Law Librarian from 1967 to 1972.
 Walter Brown held this position from 1972 to 1977.
 Professor Peter S. Nycum, served as Law Librarian from 1978 – 2011.
-The present Director of the Law Library, Tami Gierloff, was appointed in 2011.
+Tami Gierloff, served as Law Librarian from 2011 - 2017.

 During the 2001-2002 academic year, construction of additional library space and a remodel of the existing Boley Law Library was completed.
 The most noticeable result of the construction has been the increase in seating and the variety of study venues for students.